uwidev/life-disciplines-projects/300 Resources/Projects.md

 tags: [ info, productivity ]
 ---
 # Projects
-**Projects** are derived from [[Disciplines]] and has some Objective that requires some set of  [[Tasks]] complete.
-These Projects should make progress towards or uphold some [[Pillars|Pillar]] from the parent Discipline.
+**Projects** are derived from [[Disciplines]] and has some Objective that requires some set of [[Tasks]] to complete.
+These Projects should make progress towards or uphold some [[Pillars|Pillar]] from the parent discipline.

-Projects should strongly fit into one Discipline, and if it seems a Project could fit in multiple, the Disciplines need to be reorganized to prevent overlapping dependency, where too many items from one Discipline belong in another Discipline.
+Projects should strongly fit into one Discipline, and if it seems a Project could fit in multiple, the Disciplines need to be reorganized to prevent overlapping dependency, where too many items from one discipline belong in another Discipline.
 Just combine the two or figure out some other way to have them clearly different.

 ## Scoping
 Projects will be of varying sizes and should be longer than 2 hours, as this is the arbitrary maximum length of [[Tasks]].
-Since Tasks make up a Project, it's a given that Projects should be bigger than a Task.
+Since tasks make up a Project, it's a given that Projects should be bigger than a Task.

 While there isn't a real maximum on how big a Project is, it's suggested to be no longer than a month, averaging several weeks.
-This duration is based on the general duration of a [[Sprints (Scrum)|Sprint]]. **And this is under the assumption that this Project is the ONLY thing you're working on.** Plan your Projects and focus according to your available TIme.
+This duration is based on the general duration of a [[Sprints (Scrum)|Sprint]]. **And this is under the assumption that this Project is the ONLY thing you're working on.** Plan your Projects and focus according to your available time.

 ## Relations and Placement
 Projects are immediately derived from [[Disciplines]], as a Project's Objective should be related to said Discipline's Pillars and/or Dynamics.
 That being said, Projects should live within a Discipline's folder.